HermanL02/WarwickUniversity-Notes/202406/Interim Reports.md

 We can generally consider that E2EE is widely used outside internet restricted area.
 ## Current WeChat Encryption Measures
 WeChat uses TLS encryption to secure your data as it moves to and from the servers.
 For the static data, it uses 256 digits AES encryption.
-However, during this process, the encryption key is controlled by service provider, Tencent, which means it has a potential threat thatt Tencent might access your information and conversation. [https://citizenlab.ca/2020/05/wechat-surveillance-explained/]
+However, during this process, the encryption key is controlled by service provider, Tencent, which means it has a potential threat that Tencent might access your information and conversation. [https://www.purevpn.com/encrypted-tunnel/wechat-encryption#:~:text=WeChat%20uses%20TLS%20(Transport%20Layer,encryption%20with%20256%2Dbit%20keys.]
+And this [https://citizenlab.ca/2020/05/wechat-surveillance-explained/]

 ## Current